UCL East Marshgate

 LSE Centre Building

-The architect’s brief for the London School of Economics Centre Buildings called for world-class architecture which reflects its international academic reputation.
+The architect’s brief for the London School of Economics Centre Buildings (LSE) called for architecture which reflects its international academic reputation.